Max Kepler Preview, Player Props: Twins vs. Guardians

-The Minnesota Twins, including Max Kepler and his .714 slugging percentage over his past 10 games, battle starting pitcher Gavin Williams and the Cleveland Guardians at Target Field, Tuesday at 7:40 PM ET.
+Max Kepler -- with a slugging percentage of .686 in his past 10 games, including one home run -- will be in action for the Minnesota Twins against the Cleveland Guardians, with Tanner Bibee on the hill, on August 30 at 1:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Guardians.
+In his last game, he had two hits (going 2-for-4 with a double) against the Guardians.

 Max Kepler Game Info & Props vs. the Guardians